JoinCODED/WS-Dart-M8-Classes/01_classes/03_constructors.md

 }
 ```

-We can remove the function body and add `.this` to the argument name and dart is smart enough to know that this is an initializer, and we can also remove the type annotation as dart will infer it from the class property.
+We can remove the function body and add `.this` to the argument.
+Dart is smart enough to know that this is an initializer.
+We can also remove the type annotation, as Dart will infer it from the class property.